This year the Duchess of Sussex is enjoying her first Christmas as a member of the royal family.

 Their walk to the morning service at the Church of St Mary Magdalene on the royal estate is a traditional event where they greet well-wishers.

-After lunch, the royals settle down to watch the Queen’s Christmas Speech.
+They then settle down to watch the Queen’s Christmas Speech.

 Boxing Day, when the royals enjoy a breakfast buffet of kedgeree, bacon and eggs, often involves outdoor pursuits such as shooting, riding and walking.